-Most things that fall on the left side of the chart will not require a meeting.
+Most things on the left side of the chart will not require a meeting.
 Sometimes, if the group is the entire workforce and the information is important, a meeting format like a Town Hall might make the most sense.
-However, for the most part, meetings are not needed if the information or content can be shared in a way other than real-time.
+However, for the most part, meetings are unnecessary if the information or content can be shared in a way other than real-time.

 Most things on the right side of the chart will require a meeting of some sort.
-However, think of the purpose and other information, like length and number of participants in order to make sure you can accomplish the intended purpose.
+However, think of the purpose and other information, like length and number of participants, to ensure you can accomplish the intended purpose.

 Do you typically have a calendar full of meetings every week?

-If so, you may want to take a moment and use this framework to audit your calendar over the next week and answer the following questions:
+If so, you may want to take a moment and use this framework for auditing your calendar over the next week and answering the following questions: